 Education/Teaching/Training, Finance/Accounting, Medical & Health

 COMPELLING OPPORTUNITY FOR SOMEONE WHO WANTS TO FULFILL ON THEIR PURPOSE, MAKE A MEANINGFUL DIFFERENCE FOR OTHERS, AND WORK WITH A COLLABORATIVE TEAM IN AN INNOVATIVE SOCIAL ENTERPRISE!
 The YWCA of Metropolitan Chicago, a 21st Century, business-savvy, social enterprise committed to “Eliminating Racism and Empowering Women,” is seeking a PROGRAM ADVISER for the YWCA Early Childhood Services - Child and Adult Care Food Program.
-This is a part-time, contractual position, reporting to the Program Administrator at our Parks Francis location at 6600 S. Cottage Grove in Chicago.
+This is a part-time, contractual position, reporting to the Program Administrator.

 The YWCA Child and Adult Care Food Program is designed to provide aid to child care institutions and family day care homes for the provision of nutritious foods that contribute to the wellness, healthy growth and development of young children.
 The Program Adviser assists the Program Administrator in monitoring and training program participants in the program requirements.